travleev/patch-scripts/README.rst

-Script ``patch_get.sh`` can generate a patch file by comparing two folders in the current directory (to protect from comparing folders from different places, the script checks whether paths to the original and modified directoreis contain the folder delimiter character ``/`` and exits if it is found).
-Consider to use links to put the folders containing original and modified files into the same place.
+Script ``patch_get.sh`` can generate a patch file by comparing two folders in the current directory (to protect from comparing folders from different places, the script checks whether paths to the original and modified directoreis contain the folder delimiter character ``/`` and exits if it is found.
+Consider to use links to put the folders containing original and modified files into the same place).

 Files mentioned in the file ``exclude_patterns`` will be excluded from the generated patch.
 This file is created by ``patch_get.sh`` if not exists already, with the